If you are a Researcher or Policy Writer, you need to get serious about Patient and Public Involvement or PPI.

 If you’re a Researcher or Policy Writer seeking participants

-If you’re looking to recruit, time allowing, Big Birtha is always happy to give an opinion, and in the BigBirthas Facebook Group we have more than 650 members from which you could recruit participants.
+If you’re looking to recruit, time allowing, Big Birtha is always happy to give an opinion, and in the BigBirthas Facebook Group we have around 1,000 members from which you could recruit participants.
 Or if you just want to ask a few general questions, and sound out some ideas we could facilitate a Q&A style open meeting and see what happens.
-We’re passionate about this stuff, and changing maternity services for the better, so you’re likely to get some great engagement!
+We’re passionate about this stuff, and changing maternity services for the better!

 Have you considered why people aren’t engaging?

 Is your signing up /registering an interest process quick and easy?
 Are you clear about what you’re asking/offering, and who the work will benefit?

 At the outset, offer clear information for members of the public explaining what they are being offered, how they will be paid, how their involvement will be acknowledged, how much time, preparation, and effort will be required, and what actions they need to take.
 If people know what they’re signing up to, they’re more likely to want to get involved.

 It something super simple like the time you’re trying to connect?
 Avoid daytimes and particularly the school run, provide creche facilities, or reimbursement for childcare.
 For in person meetings, make sure parking is good and preferably free, or provide a permit in advance, and check there are good public transport links.

 Are you offering expenses or any incentive for people to give you their time and effort?
 If not, why not?
 Are YOU working for free? have a look at the helpful NIHR guidance on public involvement, including suggested rates of reimbursement: